 Take a 20-minute walk and visit a 14th century renaissance castle.
 Nowadays, it serves Leuven university as a Science and Technology Campus, so it's mostly classrooms and offices inside.
 But I think it's more suitable for a nice walk around and admiring it from the outside.

-A huge park surrounds the castle, that makes it a perfect spot to enjoy a nice sunny afternoon and to relax for a bit after walking around the city.
+A huge park surrounds the castle, that makes it a perfect spot to enjoy a nice sunny afternoon and to relax for a bit after walking around the city, perhaps thinking about all the good times you’ve had during your week in Belgium itinerary.
 It's not far from the center, so go there and take some stunning photos.
 Success on Instagram guaranteed!

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.